GussyDieTwice/Big-Data2020/Unidad1/Evaluaciones/README.md

 +---+-----------------+
 ```

-9. Write in your own words in a comment of your code.
-What is the meaning of the Close column "Close"?
+**9. Write in your own words in a comment of your code.
+What is the meaning of the Close column "Close"?**
 Solution:
 ```scala
 //It is the Total of the values ​​with which they closed that date
 ```
 In the stock market, "Close" is the term used for the security at which it was closed that day.

-10. What is the maximum and minimum of the “Volume” column?
+**10. What is the maximum and minimum of the “Volume” column?**
 Solution:
 ```scala
 df.select(max("Volume"), min("Volume")).show()